joereynolds/mort/README.md

 ### -f --file

 The file to run `mort` against.
-This is required at all times.
+If unspecified, `mort` will read from stdin.

 ### -p --program